SodaqMoja/SodaqCore-samd/README.md

 ## Contributions

 Contributions are always welcome.
-The preferred way to receive code cotribution is by submitting a Pull Request on github.
+The preferred way to receive code contribution is by submitting a Pull Request on github.

 ## License and credits